 Together we have embraced that simple formula and together we have turned that dream into a reality.
 We have something so special here.
 We are like a close-knit family and we truly care for each other.
-Life is not always easy but together we can help each other and I think that is one thing that really sets us apart.
-Our longevity is a reflection that caregivers are happy here.
+Life is not always easy but together we can help each other through the challenges.
+I think that is one thing that really sets us apart.
+Our staff longevity is a reflection that caregivers are happy here.

-When we could no longer fit into my house we started having InServices at John’s Incredible Pizza Company.
-The InServices became paid and mandatory when caregiver education became a state requirement but because InServices are like a family reunion, everyone still comes!
-Plus we find hilarious ways to present education like our recent skit, “Who You Gonna Call?” with Jason Sanders, RN and Assistant Administrator as the “Ghostbuster!”
+When we could no longer fit into my house we started having In-services at John’s Incredible Pizza Company.
+The In-services became paid and mandatory when caregiver education became a State requirement but because In-services are like a family reunion, everyone still comes!
+Plus we find hilarious ways to present education like our recent skit, “Who You Gonna Call?” with Jason Sanders, Vice President/Administrator, as the “Ghostbuster!”

 We are committed to protecting our caregivers.
 When I watched the news about Ebola and how there was confusion on how to use protective equipment I realized I needed to look into what training we might need.
-I found that we are required by OSHA to provide Ebola training.
 There is a lot of information about training for hospitals but I could not find Ebola training for the In-home Care setting.
-So I decided we would develop an Ebola training program for caregivers and would offer it to any organization who wanted it.
-We only had one and half weeks to put this program together before our regularly scheduled InServices.
+I decided we would develop an Ebola training program for caregivers and would offer it to any organization who wanted it.
+We only had 1 ½ weeks to put this program together before our regularly scheduled In-services.
 We worked long hours, but we did it.

-Thursday night we had 60 of our Caregivers practicing with gowns, masks, and gloves.
+At the Thursday night Inservice we had 60 of our Caregivers practicing with gowns, masks, and gloves.
 I was standing taking pictures with my phone and had a moment when everyone started to put on their gowns and arms were raised and light flickering off the gowns and it was just a magical moment.
 Perhaps I was feeling the emotion of working with so many of these Caregivers for years.
 I want them to be protected.
 Do I think Ebola will come to Portland?
-I don’t know but I do know that these principles apply to a strong Blood Borne Pathogens and Infection Control Programs.
-It was interesting to look through the photos and see Caregivers helping each other out getting their gowns on.
-We had not included the “buddy system” in our training be- cause we provide care in the home and don’t have more than one Caregiver in the home at a time.
-Helping each other out comes naturally.
-What a privilege it is to work with people like this.”
+I don’t know, but I do know that these principles apply to strong Blood Borne Pathogens and Infection Control Programs.
+It was interesting to look through the photos and see Caregivers helping each other getting their gowns on.
+We had not included the “buddy system” in our training because we provide one-on-one care in the home and don’t have more than one Caregiver in the home at a time.
+Helping each other comes naturally to our Caregivers.
+What a privilege it is to work with people like this.